misheelp/dropdown/README.md

 Hi!
 Thanks for taking the time to review this.
+I enjoyed working on this prompt and iterating over different features.
 I chose to complete this challenge in React with Javascript (though I often prefer Typescript, I wasn't sure if it was allowed for this project).
 For any questions or feedback, feel free to reach out to me at mipang@seas.upenn.edu!

 # Dropdown features